crdcamp/M4-local-llm-research-assistant/README.md

 The above text describes a sort of skeleton for this project.
 In order to ensure that we're not getting garbage data for the LLM to interpret and get confused over, we'll have to take everything a step further.

-## Architectural Improvements

-As of now, there is a complete absence of the [Python SDK](https://github.com/modelcontextprotocol/python-sdk) to properly load the model rather than the currently clumsy option of simply loading the model at the top of [server.py](https://github.com/crdcamp/M4-local-llm-research-assistant/blob/main/server.py).

-We want to do this right, and using async and stuff like that would be a great way to make things run just a little bit more smoothly.

-As of writing, I have limited knowledge on what exactly the SDK is used for.
-So, this section might change when I get to this step.

 ## Ensuring "Good" Data

 Probably the most irritating part of this project is needing to revisit the [requests](https://pypi.org/project/requests/) and [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) libraries (it's been some time since I've used them and I have limited HTML knowledge).